SayujSujeev/Covid-Store-App-UI/README.md

 ## [Watch it on YouTube]()

-Drink Order app UI using flutter,This project consist of two Screens.
-Home Screen and Detail Screen.
+Covid Store app UI using flutter,This project consist of two Screens.
+Home Screen and Product Detail Screen.

 ### :heart: Found this project useful?